slavov-vili/kit_info/Kontextsensitive_Systeme/05_Improving_Error.md

     - Correlations of sensors typically seen in many applications
     - Find best classifier by turning off features and testing
     - Filters
+        * Rank individual features based on statistical significance to the output variables (classes)
         * Select variables regardless of model
         * E.g. remove correlated features or least significant component
         * Use mutual info, correlation or distance/similarity scores for ranking/selection
         * Tradeoff between redundancy and relevance: minimum-Redundancy-Maximum-Relevance
     - Wrappers
-        * Evaluate subsets of features
+        * Evaluate subsets of features (train and test models)
         * Good performance, risk of overfitting
         * Computationally complex
     - Embedded Methods
-        * Coupled with learning mechanisms
+        * Coupled with learning mechanisms (to see which features are least important)
         * Recursive Feature Elimination algorithm: repeatedly construct model with SVM and remove features with low weights
         * Computationally between filters and wrappers
     - Adding features can increase or decrease accuracy (regardless of information gain)